brrd/abricotine/docs/configuration.md

 Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7.
 If you want to add dictionaries, simply drop the dictionary folder in the `dict` subdirectory of Abricotine configuration folder.

 Otherwise Abricotine uses the OS builtIn dictionaries when supported.

+## Reset configuration

+**WARNING: deleted configuration is lost for ever!**

+If you want to erase your configuration (including user-defined dictionaries and templates), run Abricotine in your terminal with the `--reset` flag.

+This can be useful when a breaking changes happen in a new release (this can happen until Abricotine first stable release).
+However in such cases Abricotine will prompt you on startup.